RiyadAhsan4516/hapijs-typescript-boilerplate/Readme.md

 ### Description :

-This is a simple boilerplate for a rest api designed with hapijs and typescript.
+This is a simple boilerplate for a rest api designed with hapi and typescript.
 This particular api example has 3 entities:
 1. User
 2. Role
 3. User Profile